-I am sharing Sue Restan's article from Lochaber News, about The Body Toolkit and me reaching the final of the ASB Awards (Association of Scottish Businesswomen).
+I am sharing Sue Restan's article from Lochaber News, about The Body Toolkit and me reaching the final of the ASB Awards.
 Huge thanks to Sue for the lovely article, the full article is copied below:

 A LOCHABER business that uses the peaceful Highland landscape to help people improve their health and wellbeing is in the running for a prestigious award.

 Katrina Mather, of The Body Toolkit on the Ardnamurchan peninsula, is one of the finalists in the most enterprising business category of the annual Association of Scottish Businesswomen (ASB) National Business Awards.

 And she will find out whether she has won the award at a special ceremony at Grand Central Hotel in Glasgow tomorrow (Friday).

 The 29-year-old gained a degree in mechanical engineering and helped to run a gift company before launching her current business, which she describes as “a first-of-its-kind concept”, last October.